 Benzene is formed through both natural processes and human activities.
 Natural sources of benzene include volcanoes and forest fires.
 Benzene is also a natural part of crude oil, gasoline, and tobacco smoke.
-Benzene can be released into the air through emissions from motor vehicle exhaust, burning coal and oil, and at gasoline service stations.
-It is used in manufacturing a wide range of industrial applications, including production of other chemicals, dyes, detergents, and some plastics.
+The substance can be released into the air through emissions from motor vehicle exhaust, burning coal and oil, and at gasoline service stations.
+It’s used in manufacturing a wide range of industrial applications, including production of other chemicals, dyes, detergents, and some plastics.

 How Does Benzene Exposure Occur?